-(CBS Charlotte) — Racism is a thing of the past, right?
+(CBS Radio) — Racism is a thing of the past, right?
 In truth, racism is an issue that continues to plague our country — despite the fact that this is 2013, and the first initial […]

 (CBS Charlotte) — Racism is an issue that continues to persist in our country because after centuries of slavery and oppression amongst the African-American population, it is deeply ingrained in American history.
 And while most […]

 (CBS Charlotte) — It’s hard to believe that in today’s day and age racism still exists in America — but it does.
 The fact that racism continues to persist in our country, is downright shameful. […]